 - Fan Story – Submit your writing and get critiques from other writers in this online writing community–all genres are welcome.

-- Auto Crit – The AutoCrit Editing Wizard is a fantastic tool that automatically analyzes your manuscript and red flags errors, overused phrases, dull sentences and clichés.
+- Auto Crit – The AutoCrit Editing Wizard is a fantastic tool that automatically analyses your manuscript and red flags errors, overused phrases, dull sentences and clichés.
+Great for tidying up your text before an editor.

 Fiction Writing Websites